Willowbrook Dethatching Lawn Services

 Understanding Thatch Buildup in Willowbrook’s Heavy Clay Soils

 Willowbrook’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soil series, as identified by the USDA Web Soil Survey.
 These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5) that slows microbial activity.
 The result is slow decomposition of organic matter, especially in compacted, anaerobic conditions common after winter freeze-thaw cycles and spring waterlogging.
 Humid Illinois summers further promote rapid Kentucky bluegrass growth, increasing thatch accumulation.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound:
+A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound: poor drainage is exacerbated, air movement to roots is restricted, and fungal diseases become more prevalent.
+Key indicators that dethatching is needed include:

-- Water ponding after rain due to poor infiltration
+- Water ponding after light rain

 - Thinning turf despite fertilization

-- Moss growth in shaded, moist areas
+- Moss growth in shaded areas

 - Increased disease pressure (e.g., summer patch, necrotic ring spot)